 The SPAG is commanded by a Warrant Officer 1st Class and members of all services can join the unit, though most tend to come from the Royal Navy and the Royal Marines.
 Parachute qualification is a requirement for acceptance into the unit.

-The SPAG was first deployed in a real-world operation three years ago when the Argentinian submarine ARA San Juan went missing — despite international efforts to locate the submarine and rescue the crew, the ARA San Juan went down with its full complement.
+The SPAG was first deployed in a real-world operation four years ago when the Argentinian submarine ARA San Juan went missing — despite international efforts to locate the submarine and rescue the crew, the ARA San Juan went down with its full complement.
 The closest that they had come to a real operation before that was when the HMCS Chicoutimi, a Canadian submarine, caught fire near the Irish coast in 2004.
-Before they could respond, the Canadian crew had managed to address the situation and the SPAG team was stood-down.
+Before they could respond, the Canadian crew had managed to address the situation and the SPAG team was stood down.